Testing For Global Covariate Effects in Dynamic Interaction Event Networks: Model Specification and Test Strategy

 \section{Model Specification and Test Strategy}

-In the following we introduce the exact data generating process considered throughout the paper, and formulate the testing problem of interest.
+In the following we introduce the exact data generating process used in the following, and formulate the testing problem of interest.
 Suppose that we observe a sequence of networks $G_{n,t}=(V_n,E_{n,t})$ for $n\in\IN$ over a time interval $t \in [0,T]$, where the deterministic population $V_n$ is of growing size $|V_n|=n$.
 The edge set $E_{n,t}\subseteq V_n\times V_n$ is random and time varying.
-For $i,j\in V_n,$ the functions $C_{n,ij}(t)=\Ind((i,j)\in E_{n,t})$ indicate whether $i$ and $j$ are connected at time $t\in[0,T]$. $C_{n,ij}$ can also be understood as the random, time varying adjacency matrix.
-Within the population, individuals can interact with each other when they are connected by an edge.
-For $i,j\in V_n$ we denote by $N_{n,ij}(t)$ the number of interactions up to and including time $t\in[0,T]$.
+To simplify the notation we identify $V_n$ with $[n] =\{1,\ldots,n\}$.
+For $i,j\in V_n,$ the functions $C_{n,ij}(t)=\Ind((i,j)\in E_{n,t})$ indicate whether $i$ and $j$ are connected at time $t\in[0,T]$ so that $\left(C_{n,ij}\right)_{i,j\in V_n}$ can also be understood as the random, time varying adjacency matrix.
+Within the population, individuals can interact with each other if they are connected by an edge.
+For $i,j\in V_n,$ we denote by $N_{n,ij}(t)$ the number of interactions between $i$ and $j$ up to and including time $t\in[0,T]$ .
 The processes $N_{n,ij}:[0,T]\to\IN$ are thus counting processes.
 While networks can be directed or undirected, we only consider undirected networks for simplicity.
 Thus, we assume throughout $C_{n,ij}=C_{n,ji}$ as well as $N_{n,ij}=N_{n,ji}$ for all $i,j\in V_n$.
 Moreover, also for simplicity, we exclude self-interactions, meaning that we set $C_{n,ii}\equiv0$ and $N_{n,ii}\equiv0$ for all $i\in V_n$.
 We suppose that the network process (via $C_{n,ij}$) and the interactions (via $N_{n,ij}$) are observed.
 In addition to these we also observe random covariates $X_{n,ij}:[0,T]\to\IR^p$ which are specific for the pair $i,j\in V_n$.
-Throughout we will assume that the array $(N_{n,ij})_{i,j\in V_n}$ forms a multivariate counting process with respect to a filtration $(\mathcal{F}_t^n)_{t\in[0,T]}$.
-If not further specified all counting processes and martingales are understood to be defined with respect to this filtration.
-A particular consequence of this assumption is that no two counting processes jump at the same time (with probability one).
-We suppose that the covariates and the interactions are connected through the intensity functions $\lambda_{n,ij}:[0,T]\to[0,\infty)$ for which we assume the proportional hazards model (cf. \citet{ABGK93,MS06,C72,AG82}), that is, we suppose that the intensity function with respect to the filtration $(\mathcal{F}_t^n)_{t\in[0,T]}$ is given by
+We are interested in modelling the interactions.
+We do not model the network process $C_{n,ij}$ and also not the covariate processes $X_{n,ij}$.
+As outlined in \cite{KMP19}, one could use our framework for the following more specific model where one observes two interaction processes $N^-_{n,ij}$ and $N^+_{n,ij}$ that define one network process: $N^+_{n,ij}$ jumps if an edge between $i$ and $j$ is added and $N^-_{n,ij}$ jumps if an edge between $i$ and $j$ is removed.
+Here one would define the network processes belonging to one of the two interaction processes as $C_{n,ij}$ or $1-C_{n,ij}$, respectively.
+In this paper we will not pursue this setting.